joaquinalmora/commitgen/DOCS/SETUP.md

 source ~/.zshrc
 ```

-Manual setup for advanced users - see [DOCS/INLINE_SUGGESTIONS.md](DOCS/INLINE_SUGGESTIONS.md) for detailed instructions on oh-my-zsh + zsh-autosuggestions or plain zsh configurations.
+For manual setup or advanced shell configurations, see the Shell Integration section above for detailed instructions.

 ## Environment Configuration